ceddlyburge/dijkstra-ish/readme.md

 ### RouteExtension.atomic_routes was awkward naming - it was actually atomic routes without/before extension (or legs without last)

 atomic_routes was an array of AtomicRoute, so I would argue that the variable was well named.
-I think you have imagined that an array of AtomicRoute is the same thing as a RouteCandidate, but they are distinct concepts.
+I think you consider that an array of AtomicRoute is the same thing as a RouteCandidate, but they are distinct concepts.

 However, I have renamed this to original_legs.